JasonLuigi/class-6-exercise/README.md

 ---
 ##Instructions
--Start by creating a new folder and initializing it as a Git repository.
+- Start by creating a new folder and initializing it as a Git repository.
--Copy this file and its contents into your new repository and commit.
+- Copy this file and its contents into your new repository and commit.
 The copied file should also be named README.md.
--Answer the questions below.
+- Answer the questions below.
 Introduce each answer as a separate commit.
--Push the resulting repository to your personal GitHub account.
+- Push the resulting repository to your personal GitHub account.
--See the class page for additional submission instructions.
+- See the class page for additional submission instructions.

 ##Questions
 ---